STAFF STRATEGIC PLAN | TEACHING AND LEARNING

 DeGroote Collaborates with Microsoft to Design Advanced Digital Literacy Curriculum

-May 12, 2022 | Hamilton, ON
+May 12, 2022 ·

-Contributed by Microsoft
+Contributed by: Microsoft

 Based in Ontario, Canada, McMaster University is a leading higher education research and teaching institution with a deep commitment to preparing students for a successful and productive future.
 Recognizing a need, the university’s DeGroote School of Business built upon its multidisciplinary approach and collaborated with Microsoft to add AI, data science, and analytics classes.
 Through this forward-looking curriculum, students gain a distinct advantage in the employment marketplace.
 The school’s pilot program met with such success that it plans to expand its offerings and broaden its relationship with Microsoft.